SRIKAR9999/odin-recipes/README.md

 ## HI THERE :Wave:

 My first odin project,
-created a simple recipes page using html and Css
+created a simple recipes page using html